batuhan6/Medical-Insurance-Premium-Prediction/README.md

 ![9](https://github.com/batuhan6/Medical-Insurance-Premium-Prediction/assets/32600613/ccab5863-d24b-484f-8685-940dbdbbdadf)

-4- Perform Data Visualisation
+## Perform Data Visualisation

 I plot the histograms of the features that I want to take a closer look.

-5- Create Training and Testing Dataset

-6- Train and Evaluate a Linear Regression in SCIKIT-LEARN

-7- Train and Evaluate an Artificial Neural Network-Based Regression Model

-## Import Libraries and Datasets

-## Perform Exploratory Data Analysis

-Checking are there any missing elements in my dataset.
-In this dataset there are no missing data.

-## Perform Feature Engineering

-## Perform Data Visualisation

 ## Create Training and Testing Dataset